-A tall, thin angular man with prominent cheek bones, Garrett left Louisiana for Dallas County, Texas at the age of 19.
-There, he worked on the large LS Ranch in west Texas as a cowboy and cattle gunman when rustling was rampant in the area.
+A tall, thin, angular man with prominent cheekbones, Garrett left Louisiana for Dallas County, Texas, at the age of 19.
+He worked on the large LS Ranch in west Texas as a cowboy and cattle gunman when rustling was rampant in the area.

-From there he joined up with W. Skelton Glenn, as a buffalo hunter.
-However, he soon got into a disagreement with a fellow hunter over some hides.
-The altercation led to gun play and when the other man drew on Garrett, Pat shot him dead.
+From there, he joined up with W. Skelton Glenn as a buffalo hunter.
+However, he soon disagreed with a fellow hunter over some hides.
+The altercation led to gunplay, and when the other man drew on Garrett, Pat shot him dead.

-By 1878, he had moved on to Fort Sumner, New Mexico just as the Lincoln County War was drawing to an end.
-The battle between rival gangs spawned a storm of lawlessness and violence which would continue in southeastern New Mexico for the next two decades.
+By 1878, he had moved on to Fort Sumner, New Mexico, just as the Lincoln County War was drawing to an end.
+The battle between rival gangs spawned a storm of lawlessness and violence that would continue in southeastern New Mexico for the next two decades.

 Garrett first went to work on Peter Maxwell’s ranch.
-A year later he quit and worked as a bartender at a saloon called Beaver Smith’s.
+A year later, he quit and worked as a bartender at Beaver Smith’s saloon.
 Soon after, he married a woman named Juanita Martinez, but she died before the end of the year.
 A little more than a year later, on January 14, 1880, he married Apolinaria Gutierrez.
 The two would have nine children over the years.

-It was at the saloon that Pat Garrett met and often gambled with William Bonney, better known as Billy the Kid.
-The two were seen together so often they soon took on the nicknames of “Big Casino” and “Little Casino.”
+At the saloon, Pat Garrett met and often gambled with William Bonney, better known as Billy the Kid.
+The two were seen together so often they soon took on the nicknames “Big Casino” and “Little Casino.”

-On November 7, 1880, Garrett was appointed as the Lincoln County Sheriff.
-Friends or not, his first vow was to bring the current reign of lawlessness to an end with the primary goal of apprehending Billy the Kid.
+On November 7, 1880, Garrett was appointed Lincoln County Sheriff.
+Friends or not, his first vow was to end the current reign of lawlessness with the primary goal of apprehending Billy the Kid.

-On December 15, 1880, Governor Wallace put a $500 reward on Billy’s head and Pat Garrett began the relentless pursuit of the outlaw.
-Garrett set-up many traps and ambushes in an attempt to apprehend Billy, but the Kid seemed to have an animal instinct that warned him of danger.
+On December 15, 1880, Governor Wallace put a $500 reward on Billy’s head, and Pat Garrett began the relentless pursuit of the outlaw.
+Garrett set up many traps and ambushes to apprehend Billy, but the Kid seemed to have an animal instinct that warned him of danger.
 However, that was not to last.

-Garrett went after the Kid once again and arrived at Peter Maxwell’s ranch on July 14, 1881 to question him about Billy’s whereabouts.
+Garrett went after the Kid again and arrived at Peter Maxwell’s ranch on July 14, 1881, to question him about Billy’s whereabouts.
 As Maxwell and Garrett sat in Peter’s darkened bedroom in Old Fort Sumner, Billy unexpectedly entered the room.
-The Kid didn’t recognize Garrett in the poor lighting conditions and asked “¿Quien es? ¿Quien es?”
+The Kid didn’t recognize Garrett in the poor lighting conditions and asked, “¿Quien es? ¿Quien es?”
 (Spanish for “Who is it?
 Who is it?), to which Garrett responded with two shots from his revolver, the first striking Billy’s heart.

 Though the New Mexican newspaper said, “…Sheriff Garrett is the hero of the hour,” most people in the area saw him as a villain for having killed a favorite son.
 Although he had put his life on the line for his community, he lost the next election for sheriff of Lincoln County.